vectara/vectara-answer/HOSTING.md

    .catch(err => console.error(err));
     ```
    Above code would create and deploy the Vectara Answer service on the Render.
 You can visit the [API docs](https://api-docs.render.com/reference/introduction) for more information.
+   #### Note: You can't create free-tier services with the Render API.
+Please check out the Render plans for more details.